Brain-up/brn/README.md

 ## TOOLS WE USE
 - Back-end: Java/Kotlin + Spring boot.
 Rest api as integration layer.
-- Front-end : TBD - Ember, React or Angular.
+- Front-end : TBD - Ember, Angular.
 - DB: Postgres in production, H2 for testing.

 ## HOW TO JOIN?
-Just click on “JOIN TEAM” button and we will get in touch with you shortly.
+1. for epam developers: Just click on “JOIN TEAM” button in https://contribute.epam.com/products/143 and we will get in touch with you shortly.
-You can also send an email to [elena_moshnikova@epam.com](mailto:elena_moshnikova@epam.com) or directly to [brainupproject@yandex.ru](mailto:brainupproject@yandex.ru) describing your interests or any questions you may have.
+2. for all other developers: you can send an email to [elena_moshnikova@epam.com](mailto:elena_moshnikova@epam.com) or directly to [brainupproject@yandex.ru](mailto:brainupproject@yandex.ru) describing your interests or any questions you may have. our project skype chat: https://join.skype.com/jxSiWkgwT2x1

 # GETTING STARTED!
 ## RESOURCES